 In the heart of the European metropolis of Lille, 35 minutes from Brussels, 1 hour from Paris and 1 hour 20 minutes from London by train, the PÔLE 3D school is at the crossroads of trade and European economic dynamics.
-Three PÔLE 3D campuses located in buildings that are part of the local heritage, renovated to provide students with real “living spaces” and to offer them a quality working environment while ensuring their development.
+Two PÔLE 3D campuses located in buildings that are part of the local heritage, renovated to provide students with real “living spaces” and to offer them a quality working environment while ensuring their development.

 Based at La Plaine Images, a 5 hectare ecosystem dedicated to imaging professions, the school offers students privileged access to the professional world.
 They can thus better approach the reality of companies in the Video Game and Animation sectors, from different aspects: internships, meetings, professional events, conferences / debates, responses to business issues …